-It is recommended to have a veterinary technician remove the tick, this is to ensure that the head of the tick is not embedded since that can cause more issues.
-It is also highly recommended to have the tick tested to see if they are carriers of Lyme disease.
+It is recommended to have a veterinary technician remove the tick.
+This is to ensure that the head of the ticks is not embedded since that can cause more issues.
+It is also highly recommended to have the tick tested to see if they are carriers of disease.

 Heartworm is a very serious parasite that resides in the major blood vessels around the heart and within the heart itself.
 They breed and multiply within the heart, and release infectious larva into the bloodstream.
 It can cause major heart and lung problems, as the worms grow and fill the heart and vessels.
 It can be very hard and take a long time to treat and cure, with very serious potential complications.
 Testing is inexpensive and easy, with just a small amount of blood being tested to look for larva.
 Yearly testing is highly recommended for all dogs over the age of 6 months and is required to receive a prescription for heartworm prevention.
 Heartworm prevention is available for dogs in both topical and oral formulations and often prevents other internal and external parasites, such as fleas, roundworm, and mites.
 While heartworm historically is rare or absent in southwestern Ontario, it is on the rise as hotter temperatures are encouraging the breeding and proliferation of mosquitos, and the disease spreads from the United States, where it is much more common.

 What are the symptoms of heartworms in a dog?